cdent/gravy-blog/README.md

 * Use a template context processor for handling Google user data passed to templates and use other ones as well.
 * Take advantage of the fact that a blog can have multiple editors.
+* CSS refactoring to make more DRY.
+SASS would probably be useful.